pluribus-one/gdpr-registry-app/README.md

     sudo apt install python-certbot-apache
     sudo certbot --apache -d gdpr-registry.yourdomain.com

-> To harden your server configuration you may consider to edit the file `/etc/apache2/conf-enabled/security.conf` adding the content of the file `sample.apache.security.conf`.
+> To harden your server configuration you may consider to run

+    sudo a2enconf sample.apache.security.conf

 ## Issues
 Please report all issues in the appropriate [section of this repository](https://github.com/pluribus-one/gdpr-registry-app/issues)